© Mark Thomas

 No wonder people feel apathetic or unmoved.
 Yes, there are issues with pollution, sustainable fishing, climate change impacts and invasive species, but the truth is that beneath the waves lies a magical marine kingdom just as colourful, fascinating and beautiful as that found anywhere else in the world!

 Inspiring people is surely the way to encourage them to care?

 And we have a great opportunity to do just that.
-The Esmée Fairbairn Foundation is the main funder of a three-year Living Seas programme to help us create awareness of how special our local marine landscape is.
-It aims to educate, inspire and involve communities in protecting our seas by changing attitudes and behaviours, encouraging us all to make a difference where we can.
-The project will :-
+The Esmée Fairbairn Foundation is the main funder of our three-year Living Seas programme to help us create awareness of how special our local marine landscape is.
+The project aims to educate, inspire and involve communities in protecting our seas by changing attitudes and behaviours, encouraging us all to make a difference where we can.

 Develop a series of educational activities and events to widen awareness of the richness of the North Sea marine environment amongst users and ways we can minimise our impact.

 Work with volunteers to undertake survey work (e.g. intertidal environments, marine mammal recording), beach clean-ups and campaigning.

 Campaign for a proper network of Marine Conservation Zones (MCZs) to ensure that the extraordinary diversity of species and habitats in our seas gets real protection.